Data-Reconstruction-Attacks/Cosine_Attack_Demonstration/README.md

   2) Compare this reconstructed vector with the actual unknown sample.

   3) If they match, the unknown point is successfully reconstructed (attack succeeded).

-Step 5 – Visualization

-  Use Matplotlib (3D plotting) to visualize:

-    1) Cones formed by buffer points and their cosine similarity angles.

-    2) The intersection line (direction of the unknown point).